How to organise a hotpot dinner

 Your Hotpot Checklist

-Organising a hotpot dinner is surprisingly simple, requiring minimal preparation.
+Organising a hotpot dinner is surprisingly simple and requires minimal preparation.
 I think it is easier than when I am preparing for a usual dinner.
-The first thing you will need are the cooking utensils and the hotpot setup.
+The first thing you will need is the cooking utensils and the hotpot setup.
 If you want to keep it simple, an electric induction setup or camping (butane) stove with a pot from most supermarkets or camping stores works just fine.

 We use a camp stove with a $3 butane cartridge.
-And you need a rather shallow pot so that it is easier to cook and eat without having to stand up.
-We use a pot with a divider for two types of broths.
+And you need a wide, shallow pot so it is easier to cook and eat without standing up.
+We use a pot with a divider to separate two types of broth.
 You can have just one type of broth, but 2 is better than 1.

 Word of caution.
 Be careful when you have children at the table.
-Especially with boiling broth and hot stove.
-Charcoal and butane stoves are only suitable for when you are having your hotpot outdoors.
-If you are having it inside the house, an electric induction stove or very good ventilation prevents carbon monoxide build-up.
+Especially with boiling broth and a hot stove.
+Charcoal and butane stoves are only suitable for outdoor hotpot.
+If you are having it indoors, an electric induction stove or very good ventilation prevents carbon monoxide build-up.

 Serving utensils, chopsticks, and small bowls and sauce plates.
 I usually provide Korean BBQ tongs or food tweezers for guests who do not use chopsticks.